Introducing the MIT.nano Immersion Lab

 Call for Proposals 2020: Gaming Program seed grants

-The MIT.nano Immersion Lab Gaming Program, in collaboration with NCSOFT, is seeking research proposals from MIT Principal Investigators for projects that will explore software and hardware technology innovations for teleconferencing, communications, immersive experiences, data visualizations, gaming, digital human representations, and augmented or virtual reality.
+The MIT.nano Immersion Lab Gaming Program, in collaboration with NCSOFT, sought research proposals from MIT Principal Investigators for projects that explore software and hardware technology innovations for teleconferencing, communications, immersive experiences, data visualizations, gaming, digital human representations, and augmented or virtual reality.
 Learn more.

 The Immersion Lab is a two-story cube, 28 feet on each side, outfitted with data capacity and equipment to support immersive experiences for research and teaching.
 See a list of current tools and capabilities.